ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/globals/single-variables.md

 ### `{logged_in_group_description}`

-The Member Group description for the currently logged-in user.
+The Primary Role description for the currently logged-in user.

 ### `{logged_in_group_id}`

-The Member Group ID number for the currently logged-in user.
+The Primary Role ID number for the currently logged-in user.

 ### `{logged_in_group_title}`

-The title of the member group for the currently logged-in user.
+The title of the Primary Role for the currently logged-in user.

 ### `{logged_in_ip_address}`